sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 }
 ```

-Now we can use the texture in the fragment shader.
+Now, we can use the texture in the fragment shader.

 ```wgsl
 // Fragment shader